Sujal-Chouhan/DiscordBot/README.md

 ## Usage
 This bot responds to certain commands, including:

-!rps: Plays Rock Paper Scissors with you!
+- !rps: Plays Rock Paper Scissors with you!
-!hello: Responds with a greeting message.
+- !hello: Responds with a greeting message.
-!bs: Allows you to play Battleship
+- !bs: Allows you to play Battleship
-!google "query" (without quotation marks): Google searches the given query and presents the top 5 results You can add additional functionality to the bot by editing the index.js file.
+- !google "query" (without quotation marks): Google searches the given query and presents the top 5 results

+## Contributing
+If you'd like to contribute to this project, feel free to fork the repository and submit a pull request.
+Any contributions are welcome!